How to build a website like Airbnb

 9. Reach product-market fit

-These steps are based on our complete guide to how to start a marketplace, and I recommend checking it out for more in-depth discussion and lots of inspiring additional resources.
+These steps are based on our complete guide to starting a marketplace, which you should check out for a more in-depth discussion and lots of inspiring additional resources.

 Airbnb is an inspiring example of the power of a great idea.
 What started from a simple email is now a global, multi-billion-dollar business.